-Timeout is an integer greater than zero that specifies how many milliseconds to wait for each reply, or the atom infinity to wait indefinitely.
-Defaults to infinity.
+Timeout is an integer that specifies how many milliseconds to wait for all replies, or the atom infinity to wait indefinitely, which is the default.
 If no reply is received from a node within the specified time, the node is added to BadNodes.

 When a reply Reply is received from the gen_server process at a node Node, {Node, Reply} is added to Replies.
-Reply is defined in the return value of Module:handle_call/3.
+Reply is passed from the return value of Module:handle_call/3.